 - Try meat-free sandwiches.
 Instead of a turkey sandwich, add avocado, hummus, spinach and sprouts between two slices of hearty whole-grain bread, suggests Lisa Moskovitz, RD and CEO of NY Nutrition Group.
 Or go for a black-bean-and-veggie burrito without the chicken.
 Top with guacamole or salsa and you'll barely notice it's meat-free.
 Another idea?
 Have a quinoa-veggie burger in lieu of a beef burger the next time you barbecue.
 It's tasty and filling yet 100 percent plant-based.

 - Revamp your favorite meals.
 Keep it doable by sticking to what you know.
 "A lot of us don't realize that we are eating plant-based at some meals.
 When you eat red beans and rice, steel-cut oats with blueberries and walnuts, you are essentially eating plant-based meals," offers Palmer.
 "But you can also extend this strategy further.
-Take your favorite meals you are already enjoying and make them plant-based.
+Take your favorite meals and make them plant-based.
 If you love Taco Tuesdays, go for black bean tacos instead of meat tacos.
 If you are hosting pizza night, go for a veggie pizza instead of pepperoni.
 If you love spaghetti bolognese, make it lentil bolognese."

 - Learn to love lentils.
 "Lentils are one of my favorite meat replacements," says Jones.
 Ground meat and lentils have a similar texture, making legumes a great swap.
 "For anyone who's transitioning away from meat or attempting to reduce their meat intake, start by mixing green lentils with ground meats.
 If you're ready to completely replace meat products, I recommend slightly overcooking the lentils to get the right texture for a faux meat sauce, tacos or even lasagna filling."